kivy/kivy/doc/sources/faq.rst

 Most of time, this issue is due to an usage of old graphics driver.
 Install the latest graphics driver available for your graphics card, and it could be ok.

-If not, please report a detailled issue to github, by following the :doc:`contribute` document, in the section `Reporting an Issue`.
+if not, please report a detailed issue on github by following the instructions in the :ref:`reporting_issues` section of the :doc:`contribute` documentation.
 This is very important for us because that kind of error can be very hard to debug.
 Give us all the informations you can give about your environment and execution.

 undefined symbol: glGenerateMipmap